 How can I distinguish an Industrial co-PI from a regular co-PI?

 The Industrial co-PI(s) will be listed as co-Principal Investigator - Industrial on the proposal preparation screen and on the Cover Sheet PDF.
 A regular co-PI is listed as co-Principal Investigator.
+A co-PI, if from the same prime organization as the PI on the proposal, can change their role to become either an Industrial co-PI or the PI; however, an Industrial co-PI will not be able to change their role to become the PI on the proposal.

 A GOALI proposal can have two types of subaward organizations: small business partner subaward organizations and subaward organizations which are not small business partner organizations.
-On the Manage Personnel page, there are buttons in the subaward organization section of the page to add the desired type of subaward organization to the GOALI proposal.
-The subaward organization section of the Manage Personnel page also contains a Subaward Type column to indicate whether the subaward organization added is a small business partner.
+On the Manage Personnel page, there are buttons in the subaward organization section of the page to add the desired type of subaward organization to a GOALI proposal.
+The subaward organization section of the Manage Personnel page also includes a Subaward Type column to indicate whether the subaward organization added is a small business partner.
 Refer to PAPPG Chapter II.F.5 for additional details on each type of subaward organization for a GOALI proposal.

 How do I initiate a postdoctoral fellowship proposal?